 Most cities have THE club to visit and these days in Bali it’s called Mirror.
 The best DJs in the world keep the music pumping as lasers bounce off the stained glass windows in an incredible space resembling a Gothic cathedral.
 Party with the cool crowd until the early hours.

-And finally, get at least one early night during your stay and take a sunrise trek to Mount Batur with Bali Golden Tour.
+Make sure you get at least one early night during your stay so that you can do a sunrise trek to Mount Batur with Bali Golden Tour.
 It’s a big morning, but you’ll be rewarded with incredible views as the active volcano pierces the clouds and the sun gradually lights up another day on this island paradise.

 Five tours we love